 The goal of this white paper is to bridge the gap between research on job candidate attitudes and behavior and applied practice.
-We accomplish this objective by highlighting why candidate reactions matter, outlining the key research findings, and sharing a list of best practices for human resource managers directly involved in employee selection.
+We accomplish this objective by highlighting why candidate reactions matter, outlining the key research findings, reporting on international similarities as well as differences, and sharing a list of best practices.

-What We Know About Applicant Reactions to Selection: Research Summary and Best Practices
+What We Know about Applicant Reactions on Attitudes and Behavior: Research Summary and Best Practices

 The process of recruiting and selecting top candidates is central to organizational success.
 From a recruitment perspective, a key goal of selection systems is to increase candidates' interest in the employer as a place to work.
-From a selection perspective, the key goal is to predict which employees will be successful on the job.
+From a selection perspective, a key goal is to predict which employees will be successful on the job.
 As a result, it is critical to consider selection systems from the perspective of both the employer and the job candidate.
-Organizational decision makers may, however, be unfamiliar with how to predict, understand and influence job candidates' reactions to the selection system.
+Organizational decision makers may, however, be unfamiliar with how to predict, understand, and influence job candidates' reactions to the selection system.
 Fortunately, researchers have developed and tested models of this process.
-In the current paper, we outline why candidate reactions matter, discuss the key findings of the research about job candidates' attitudes and behavior, and provide a list of best practices for employer organizations.
-Why Should Employers Care About the Attitudes and Behaviors of Job Candidates?
+In the current paper, we outline why candidate reactions matter, discuss the key findings of the research about job candidates' attitudes and behavior, comment on notable international similarities and differences, and provide a list of best practices for employing organizations.

+Why Should Employers Care about the Attitudes and Behaviors of Job Candidates?